-- 37. Enforcement: In the event of any changes in violation of these Regulations or a condition of a Certificate of Approval or decision of the Commission, the Commission, in so far as authorized by these Regulations, the Town's Zoning Ordinance, and/or state law, may institute an injunction, abatement, or any other appropriate action to prevent, abate, or remove such unlawful erection, construction, or alteration.
-(Refer to RSA 676:15) - 38.
-Penalty: Any violation of these Regulations shall be subject to a civil penalty as permitted by RSA 676:17. - 39.
+- 40. Additional Specifications and Right of Viewing: The Commission reserves the right to require additional specifications if it feels them necessary to make an informed decision.
+Additionally, the Commission reserves the right to inspect the premises in question before making their final decision to approve an application. - 41.
+Enforcement: In the event of any changes in violation of these Regulations or a condition of a Certificate of Approval or decision of the Commission, the Commission, in so far as authorized by these Regulations, the Town's Zoning Ordinance, and/or state law, may institute an injunction, abatement, or any other appropriate action to prevent, abate, or remove such unlawful erection, construction, or alteration.
+(Refer to RSA 676:15) - 42.
+Penalty: Any violation of these Regulations shall be subject to a civil penalty as permitted by RSA 676:17. - 43.
 Appeal: Per RSA 677:17, any person or persons jointly or severally aggrieved by a decision of the Historic District Commission shall have the right to appeal that decision to the Zoning Board of Adjustment.
-Such an appeal must be filed in accordance with the Effingham ZBA Rules of Procedure.
-(RSA676:5 and RSA 677:1-14.) - 40.
+Such an appeal must be filed in accordance with the Effingham ZBA Rules of Procedure per RSA676:5 and RSA 677:1-14. - 44.
 Adopt and Amend: The Commission shall adopt and may amend these regulations for enforcing the Ordinance and the standards contained within it.
-(RSA 674:46-a, II) - 41.
+(RSA 674:46-a, II) - 45.
 Invalidity: The invalidity of any section or provision of these Regulations shall not invalidate any other section or provision thereof.